Guns (Cardiacs album): Reception

-In a 2015 article about Cardiacs by Mike Vennart for Prog, he called Guns "surprisingly mild-mannered", "more muted, soulful and sombre than all other Cardiacs albums, perhaps leaning more into the sci-fi folksy lullabies of Tim's side-project, the Sea Nymphs" and "immensely rich in timbre and ideas."
+In a 2015 article about Cardiacs by Mike Vennart for Prog, he called Guns "surprisingly mild-mannered", "more muted, soulful and sombre than all other Cardiacs albums, perhaps leaning more into the sci-fi folksy lullabies of Tim's side-project, the Sea Nymphs", "darker and more human" than Sing to God, and "immensely rich in timbre and ideas."
 In 2025, Vennart reflected that Guns had "a certain sadness" and commented that he felt Guns was Tim Smith's "most human album".
 In a 2021 buyer's guide to Cardiacs' albums, Dom Lawson of Classic Rock said "From 1989’s still startling On Land and in the Sea to the twinkling squall of Guns a decade later, Smith matched his band's on-stage prowess with records to cherish" and that, although Smith was reportedly not happy with the sound of Guns, it "sparkles and delights with tons of their customary cracked charm".
 Benac called Guns "a great collection" when "listened to free of context and expectations", "a fantastic, cleanly recorded, dynamic, exciting, diverse and fun rock album", and praised the album's layered production as "among the finest" of Tim Smith's career.

 In 2022, Sgrignoli said that the album has "no shortage of noteworthy moments", but that its sound and songwriting were less overall impactful than on Sing to God.
 In a 2025 Cardiacs buyer's guide for an article covering the album LSD, the magazine Uncut called Guns "a reflective set, by Cardiacs standards, where Tim Smith seems to be taking stock of the complexities of life", saying "some of his most affecting songs are here, though it still pedals through genres like nobody's business."